ericseppanen/crates_io_analyzer/README.md

+This article was originally published at [Code and Bitters](https://codeandbitters.com/published-crate-analysis/).
+Please use that URL when sharing this article.

 # Rust: Does the published crate match the upstream source?

 This project began the way many of my long Rust articles do-- I got curious about something.
 I started to wonder a few weeks ago about the relationship between crates that I download from crates.io, and the crate's upstream repository.
 Here are some of the questions I wanted to answer: